Conditions › Psoriasis

 • Inverse psoriasis: Smooth red patches in skin folds.

-Causes and triggers of Psoriasis
+Causes and triggers of psoriasis

-• Infections (e.g., strep throat)
+• Infections (e.g., streptococcal throat infection)

 • Stress and emotional strain

-• Cold weather
+• Cold weather and dry air

 • Skin injury (Koebner phenomenon)

-• Certain medications (beta-blockers, lithium, antimalarials)
+• Certain medications (e.g., beta-blockers, lithium, antimalarials)

 • Alcohol and smoking

-Psoriasis Diagnosis
+Psoriasis diagnosis

-Psoriasis Treatment options
+Psoriasis treatment options

 Living with psoriasis